 - Do a 5-minute inventory of your refrigerator at least twice a week.
 Find a use for everything before it goes bad.
 Toss wilting vegetables into a pot of soup or spaghetti sauce.
 Freeze leftovers for another day and ripe bananas for banana bread or smoothies.

 - Use coupons only for foods you normally buy.
 Find stores that host double- and triple-coupon days and shop during that time.

 - Invite the kids.
 Shop with your kids and show them how to choose healthy fruits and vegetables.

 - Don’t shop when you’re hungry — or when the kids are hungry.
 Have snacks before heading out to help you resist those impulse buys.

 - Don't reward with candy.
 Don't use candy as a reward for your kids' good behavior while shopping.

 - Stock up.
 Buy extra canned and frozen goods, cereals and even meats and fish when they're on sale.
 Wrap meats in a freezer bag before freezing.
 Limit the use of pre-packaged foods, chips, cookies, candy, and soft drinks or sugary beverages.

 - Buy generic.
 Store brands often are as good or better than the pricier name brand.
 Compare ingredients lists and Nutrition Facts panels.

 - Check unit prices or prices per serving.
 Search high and low because often the least expensive items are on the top and bottom shelves.

 - Use these high-nutrition, low-cost foods.
 Instead of expensive meats, try beans lentils, eggs, peanut butter, tofu and canned fish (salmon, tuna or crabmeat).
 You also can usually find good prices on grains including oats, brown rice and barley.
-Sweet and white potatoes are low-cos,t filling options.
-And, frozen fruit and vegetables are rich in nutrients and less expensive than their fresh counterparts.
+Sweet and white potatoes are low-cost filling options.
+And, frozen fruit and vegetables are rich in nutrients and less expensive than some fresh counterparts.